On this page, you'll find everything you need to learn Japanese from scratch.

-There is a very wide variety of materials available for helping English speakers learn Japanese.
-Perhaps more so than any other language aside from English, you will find dedicated and passionate learners of Japanese who have used their knowledge to craft a plethora of high-quality learning materials to help others get into the language.To close out this article, I’m going to provide you with a nice big list of resources to help you along the way.
+There is a very wide variety of materials available for helping English speakers learn Japanese online.
+So, to close out this article, I’m going to provide you with a nice list of resources to help you along the way.

 Follow the tips in this article and you’ll be speaking Japanese in no time!

 I’ve provided you with a roadmap and resources to help you on the way, and now the rest is up to you!